 Mother’s Day is not always filled with Hallmark moments.
-My experience growing up would have never made endearing copy.
+My experience growing up would have never made an endearing copy.
 There were frequent outbursts of “I HATE YOU”! – spewing from my mouth on a regular basis.
 I recall first shouting those words when I was five, after having been beaten.
-My mother’s response followed, “I KNOW YOU DO!
+My mother’s response followed, “I know you do!
 Now go to your room!”

-Mothers are supposed to protect their children, teach them how to love by their example, and be evidence for God’s tender care.
+Mothers are supposed to protect their children, teach them how to love by their example, and be evidence of God’s tender care.
 God lends children to their parents and wants them back as the same person he created.
-Instead I grew in fear, anger, emptiness and distrust.
-I never recall my mother (or father for that matter) holding me, telling me she loved me, or showing any semblance of nurturing.
+Instead, I grew in fear, anger, emptiness, and distrust.
+I never recall my mother (or father, for that matter) holding me, telling me they loved me or showing any semblance of nurturing.
 (A few years ago, my great-aunt confirmed that she never witnessed any affection in my family.)

 I don’t recall thinking about Mother’s Day as a child.
 I doubt there was a card on the market that would have expressed my true feelings:

-Seven years before my mother died, my parents decided to move to Arizona.
+Seven years before my mother died, my parents moved to Arizona.
 One evening, before they left, I managed to initiate a conversation concerning my mom and my sister.
 As gently as possible, I told my mother that one day one of them was going to die (okay, I know that doesn’t sound so gentle!) and leave the other one to suffer memories of a relationship that desperately needed healing.
-Could she find it in her heart to talk to my sister and mend that relationship; tell her she loved her and that she was sorry?
+Could she find it in her heart to talk to my sister and mend that relationship, tell her she loved her and that she was sorry?
 I recognized the empty expression staring back at me.
 “No” – that’s all she said.
-After they left I cried because I knew that I would never hear those words either.
+After they left, I cried because I knew that I would never hear those words either.

 My sister is still waiting; still unable to get beyond the pain.
-But by the grace of God, my life has changed because I did not want continue carrying the hatred and bitterness that was consuming me.
-As my heart began to mend I could see things differently.
-The false self I presented for so many years has been gradually taking a back-seat to the true-self God created.
-I have had to do a lot of forgiving, and a lot of soul searching to accept my own faults, and to seek forgiveness to help mend the hearts of those I have not loved well.
+But by the grace of God, my life has changed because I did not want to continue carrying the hatred and bitterness that was consuming me.
+As my heart began to mend, I could see things differently.
+The false self I presented for so many years has been gradually taking a back seat to the true self God created.
+I have had to do a lot of forgiving, and a lot of soul-searching to accept my own faults and to seek forgiveness to help mend the hearts of those I have not loved well.

 My mother has been gone for over thirty years.
 I believe it’s time for me to send her that Mother’s Day card I always longed to send: